The fundamental group of reductive Borel-Serre and Satake compactifications: Abstract

 \section{Abstract}

 Let $\G$ be an almost simple, simply connected algebraic group defined over a number field $k$, and let $S$ be a finite set of places of $k$ including all infinite places.
 Let $X$ be the product over $v\in S$ of the symmetric spaces associated to $\G(k_v)$, when $v$ is an infinite place, and the Bruhat-Tits buildings associated to $\G(k_v)$, when $v$ is a finite place.
-The main result of this paper is to identify the congruence subgroup kernel with the fundamental group of the reductive Borel-Serre compactification of $\ga\backslash X$ for certain sufficiently small $S$-arithmetic subgroups $\ga$ of $\G$.
-Our result follows from an explicit computation of the fundamental group of the reductive Borel-Serre compactification of $\ga\backslash X$.
+The main result of this paper is to compute explicitly the fundamental group of the reductive Borel-Serre compactification of $\ga\backslash X$, where $\ga$ is an $S$-arithmetic subgroup of $\mathbf G$.
 In the case that $\ga$ is neat, we show that this fundamental group is isomorphic to $\ga/E\ga$, where $E\ga$ is the subgroup generated by the elements of $\ga$ belonging to unipotent radicals of $k$-parabolic subgroups.
-Similar computations of the fundamental group of the Satake compactifications are made.
+Analogous computations of the fundamental group of the Satake compactifications are made.
+It is noteworthy that calculations of the congruence subgroup kernel $C(S,\G)$ yield similar results.